danielmbond/mp3-to-m4b/README.md

 # mp3-to-m4b
-Convert multiple mp3s to a single m4b with powershell, ffmpeg, and taglib
+This script will go through directories recursively and combine all of the mp3s in the directory into a single m4b with powershell, ffmpeg, and taglib.